 Public finance projects are transforming our communities every day.
 We understand the complexities of public financing and serve clients in whatever role is necessary, including general counsel, bond counsel, disclosure counsel, borrower’s counsel and special counsel.

-We serve as general counsel, bond counsel, disclosure counsel, borrower’s counsel and special counsel, whatever is necessary on the path to success.
-The work extends to all types of public and public/private infrastructure projects.
+Public finance transactions supporting health, safety and welfare can be extremely complex.
+Our Public Finance attorneys help you navigate any complexity and achieve an optimal outcome.
+We serve as general counsel, bond counsel, disclosure counsel, borrower’s counsel and special counsel for all types of public and public/private infrastructure projects.
 Our government clients include state agencies and authorities, counties, cities, special districts, joint powers authorities, Native American tribal authorities, and other municipal organizations.
 Our private sector clients include nonprofit organizations active in community education, healthcare, housing and development.
-As bond counsel, we must understand the limits and opportunities for the use and investment of public funds, including federal tax and securities laws, state laws for public agencies and nonprofit corporations, charter cities and charter schools.

 - We finance major projects with municipal securities, including bonds, leases, notes, and bank loans